crystaldba/postgres-mcp/README.md

 ### Get Database Health Overview

+Ask:
-Ask Claude: "Check the health of my database and identify any issues."
+> "Check the health of my database and identify any issues."

 ### Analyze Slow Queries

+Ask:
-Ask Claude: "What are the slowest queries in my database?
+> "What are the slowest queries in my database?
 And how can I speed them up?"

 ### Get Recommendations On How To Speed Things Up

+Ask:
-Ask Claude: "My app is slow.
+> "My app is slow.
 How can I make it faster?"

 ### Generate Index Recommendations

+Ask:
-Ask Claude: "Analyze my database workload and suggest indexes to improve performance."
+> Analyze my database workload and suggest indexes to improve performance."

 ### Optimize a Specific Query

+Ask:
-Ask Claude: "Help me optimize this query: SELECT \* FROM orders JOIN customers ON orders.customer_id = customers.id WHERE orders.created_at > '2023-01-01';"
+> Help me optimize this query: SELECT \* FROM orders JOIN customers ON orders.customer_id = customers.id WHERE orders.created_at > '2023-01-01';"

 ## MCP Server API